Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 - **Match whatever will actually run the code.** If the project deploys to a container, a CI runner, or a cluster sitting on 3.11, develop on 3.11.
 A version that exists only on your laptop produces bugs that appear exactly once, in production.
 This constraint outranks everything below it.
 - **Otherwise take the latest stable release**, unless a dependency stops you.
 Newer minors are faster and better supported, and in a project you control there is no cost to being current.
 - **Expect the scientific and machine-learning stack to lag.** Compiled libraries ship a separate binary wheel per Python version, and a new minor release routinely waits months for the whole chain to catch up.
 Until those wheels exist, installing either falls back to a slow build from source or fails outright.
 If the project leans on that ecosystem, one minor version behind the newest is the low-friction default.
+Section 14 covers how to check a package's supported range, and what to do when you only discover the problem after the project is already on the wrong version.
 - **Set `requires-python` to what you support, not what you run.** For an application the floor barely matters, since nothing else consumes it.
 For a library it is a promise — `>=3.13` on a package that would work fine on 3.10 excludes users for no reason.
 Choose the lowest version you are willing to test against.
 - **Never pin a patch version.** `3.12` means any `3.12.x`, which is what you want: security fixes arrive without any action from you. `3.12.7` freezes the project on one build and buys nothing.